 Its appearance can sometimes be enhanced by treatment but some deposits in the USA, especially in Arizona are of a quality where no treatment is necessary.

 Specific gravity: 2.6 – 2.9

 Turquoise has decorative and jewelry uses but it cannot be worn as frequently as some other jewelry.
 It does not like direct sunlight and the color can fade if it is exposed to sunlight for prolonged periods.
 It is also sensitive to cosmetics and perfumes and this needs to be considered before putting on some turquoise for a day in the sun.
+The stone is porous and can absorb moisture, so always wear the piece after you applied your cosmetics.
 Turquoise jewelry needs regular cleaning with a soft cloth simply to avoid the buildup of anything on the surface.